Is Graphic Design a Good Career? Not sure what a graphic designer does? Want to know the pros and cons of being a graphic designer?

 Networking – you need to be able to attract and keep clients.
 The wider your network the more chance you have of being able to do this

-Graphic Designer Career Path: What are 3 things you’ve most liked about your graphic design career so far and 3 things you don’t like?
+Is Graphic Design a Good Career: What are 3 things you’ve most liked about your graphic design career so far and 3 things you don’t like?

 - That I get to be creative